speedie1337/spmenu/docs/docs.md

 `-is`, `-ig`, `-it`, `-ib`, `-ic`, `-itc` and `-gc`.

 Vector images (such as .svg) can be displayed too in the same way.
-This is all done using `imlib2` so as long as imlib2 support it, it can be used.
+This is all done using `imlib2` and `cairo` so as long as imlib2 support it, it can be used.

-NOTE: Older spmenu scripts may use the `IMG:` prefix rather than the newer `img://` prefix.
-It is recommended that you use the `img://` prefix, but `IMG:` may be preferred if you need compatibility with older spmenu versions.
+If the image cannot be located, isn't a valid format or cannot be displayed for some reason, the space where the image would be displayed is blank.

 ## Colored text